varunpal72/churros/README.md

 $ npm install --global phantomjs
 $ sudo npm link
 ```
-> may have to `sudo` the global installs depending on your environment
+> Note: May have to `sudo` the global installs depending on your environment

 ```bash
 $ churros init